ipiyer/react-monthrange-picker/README.md

 ## API

 ### `Calendar`
-This component is designed to allow users to to select both start month and end month.
+This component is designed to allow users to select both start month and end month.
 It also has functionalities to detect varies events like onYearChange, onRender, onSelect, onApply, onCancel, and calendar positioning.

 #### `Props`